What the brain science actually reveals about your mindset

 - Fixed mindset triggers threat detection in the amygdala and withdrawal from challenges

-- Classroom interventions based on mindset messaging alone show small to negligible effects in meta-analyses [5][9]
+- Classroom interventions based on mindset messaging alone show small to modest effects in meta-analyses, and in many studies near zero [5][9]

 - The brain rewires through actual challenging practice, not through believing change is possible